jamesdonoh/web-systems/assignment.md

 #### RPC from SOAP to REST

 Remote Procedure Call (RPC) is "an interprocess communication (IPC) mechanism that enables data exchange and invocation of functionality residing in a different process" [@microsoft].
 Such invocations are normally synchronous request-response interactions (meaning that the calling process 'blocks' until a response is received), and presented as if they were normal local procedure calls, thereby abstracting the details of communicating with the remote process from the developer; popular implementations include CORBA, Java's RMI and .NET remoting [@hohpe].
 The first wave of web services adopted a similar approach, implementing RPC-style interactions on top of SOAP and HTTP.
 Unlike the implementations listed above, SOAP is an open standard and uses XML to encapsuate a method call and its response in a platform-independent way, with the goal of being both simple and extensible [@soap].
-It is complemented by the Web Service Description Language (WSDL), which allows SOAP clients to discover where to find a web service and what operations it supports.
+It is complemented by technologies such as Web Service Description Language (WSDL) and Universal Description, Discovery, and Integration (UDDI), which allows SOAP clients to discover what services are available, where to find them and what operations they support.

 By contrast, REST grew in popularity in the early 2000s as a more lightweight and less verbose alternative to SOAP that leans more on the inherent statelessness and semantics of HTTP methods (e.g. `PUT`, `DELETE`) and a uniform interface based around URIs to provide web service capabilities.
 Another design goal of REST was to leverage the caching capabilities of HTTP to provide improved scalability for web services [@fielding].

 Despite this, most RESTful web services are still implemented through the synchronous request-response paradigm of RPC.
-Moreover, as an 'architectural style' instead of a protocol, REST lacks features provided by SOAP such as built-in mappings of data types to byte sequences.
+Moreover, as an 'architectural style' instead of a protocol, REST lacks features provided by SOAP such as built-in mappings of data types to byte sequences or standardised error handling.
+SOAP also benefits from considerable support in enterprise tooling and automation that is only now becoming available in REST.

 (relate to mymuesli?)